Fusil Gras mle 1874: History

 The Hellenic Army adopted the Gras in 1877, and it was used in all conflicts until the Second World War.
 It became the favourite weapon of Greek guerrilla fighters, from the various revolts against the Ottoman Empire to the resistance against the Axis, acquiring legendary status.
 The name entered the Greek language, and grades (γκράδες) was a term colloquially applied to all rifles during the first half of the 20th century.
 It was manufactured by Manufacture d'armes de Saint-Étienne, one of several government-owned arms factories in France.
 However most of the Gras rifles (60,000) used by the Hellenic military were manufactured under licence by Steyr in Austria.

 The Gras rifle was partly the inspiration for the development of the Japanese Murata rifle, Japan's first locally made service rifle.
 It was also among the rifles copied in the arms industry of the Wassoulou Empire in the 1880s and 90s.

 According to Vietnamese historian Phạm Văn Sơn, Cao Thắng, a leader of the Cần Vương movement, managed to copy the design of a "French 1874-type rapid-firing rifle", yet this variation has a limited range and the absence of a rifled barrel.

 In 1915, 450,000 Gras rifles were sent to the Russian Empire.

 After 1918, Mle 1874 rifles were exported to Yugoslavia, Poland and Greece.
+During the Rif War, the Rifian rebels used Gras rifles stolen or traded from Algeria since the 1890s against colonial Spanish forces.